shinmao/WhyNot-StackOverflow/Shellcode/README.md

 push 0xblah   // now esp points to the 0xblah
 mov ebx, esp   // put the pointer address into ebx
 ```
+This is not recommended because the string you push might destroy the shellcode on the stack.
 2. call function
 ```
 success: